 Apollo Pipes Listed by worldleaks Ransomware Group

 On June 9, 2026, Apollo Pipes, an Indian manufacturer of PVC and CPVC piping systems, appeared on the leak site of the ransomware group known as worldleaks.
 The company confirmed that internal files had been exfiltrated during a ransomware attack.
-While the exact number of individuals whose data was exposed remains unknown, any customers, employees, suppliers or dealers whose information resided in those files are now at risk of identity theft, phishing and doxxing.
+While the exact number of individuals whose data may have been exposed remains unknown, any customers, employees, suppliers or dealers whose information resided in those files are now at risk of identity theft, phishing and doxxing.

 Public reporting indicates that Apollo Pipes was listed on the worldleaks ransomware leak site on June 9, 2026.
 The data consists of internal files exfiltrated after a ransomware incident.
 Apollo Pipes, part of the larger Apollo Group, supplies plumbing, irrigation and construction materials across India.
 No precise count of affected records has been released, and the precise types of data inside the leaked files have not been publicly detailed beyond the broad description of internal company documents.